isomerpages/gb-assist/pages/solutionrepo/solution2019.md

 ### Description

-Sage 300cloud connects the most important aspects of your growing business, including:
+Sage 300cloud connects the mostimportant aspects of your growing business, including-Financials-Operations and inventory-Project and vendor management-Business intelligence and reporting-Sales, marketing and customer service
--Financials
--Operations and inventory
--Project and vendor management
--Business intelligence and reporting
--Sales, marketing and customer service

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200604_Sage 300 ERP_Desensitised_Annex_3__Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria